-The Business Administration program offers students an opportunity to earn either a B.A. or B.S. degree with a concentration in Management or Marketing.
-The B.A. program is a generalist degree, providing a solid background in business while allowing students the flexibility to follow their own interests.
-The B.S. program allows students to earn a degree in accounting, business analytics, and finance, with concentrations in field such as financial planning, management, or marketing.
-The Business Administration degrees, concentrations, and minors are discussed below with full curriculum details on the curriculum worksheets found on subsequent pages.
+The Business Administration program offers students an opportunity to earn either a B.A. degree or B.S. degree with a concentration in Management or Marketing.
+The B.A. program is a generalist degree, providing a strong foundation in business while allowing students the flexibility to follow their own interests.
+The B.S. program allows students to concentrate in management or marketing.
+The Business Administration degrees, concentrations, and minor are discussed below with full curriculum details on the curriculum worksheets found on subsequent pages.